UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 <br>

 1. What markets should the price be queried from?
 It is recommended to have at least 3 markets. <br>

-   >  a.
-Which specific pairs should be queried from each market?
+    - Which specific pairs should be queried from each market?
 2. Provide recommended endpoints to query for real-time prices from each market listed.
-    > a.
-These should match the data sources used in your `Price Feed Implementation`.
+    - These should match the data sources used in your `Price Feed Implementation`.
     <br>
-     > b.
-How often is the provided price updated?
+3. How often is the provided price updated?
-3. Provide recommended endpoints to query for historical prices from each market listed.
+4. Provide recommended endpoints to query for historical prices from each market listed.

-    > a.
-Do these sources allow for querying up to 74 hours of historical data?
+    - Do these sources allow for querying up to 74 hours of historical data?
     <br>

-     > b.
-How often is the provided price updated?
+    - How often is the provided price updated?
-4. Is an API key required to query these sources?
+5. Is an API key required to query these sources?

-    > a.
-Is there a cost associated with usage?
+    - Is there a cost associated with usage?
     <br>

-     > b.
-If there is a free tier available, how many queries does it allow for?
+    -  If there is a free tier available, how many queries does it allow for?
      <br>

-    > c.
-What would be the cost of sending 15,000 queries?
+    - What would be the cost of sending 15,000 queries?

 <br>